inmagik/django-search-views/docs/docs/usage.md

 # Usage

-## Using `searchlist_views.views.SearchListView`
+## Using `search_views.views.SearchListView`

-`searchlist_views.views.SearchListView` is a class-based view derived from [django.views.generic.list.ListView](https://docs.djangoproject.com/en/1.10/ref/class-based-views/generic-display/#django.views.generic.list.ListView) that you can inherit in your application's views to get the search functionalities.
+`search_views.views.SearchListView` is a class-based view derived from [django.views.generic.list.ListView](https://docs.djangoproject.com/en/1.10/ref/class-based-views/generic-display/#django.views.generic.list.ListView) that you can inherit in your application's views to get the search functionalities.

  Your views, as a descendant of `django.views.generic.list.ListView`, must be configured by providing `template_name`, a `model` or `queryset` property or a `get_queryset_method`.
 See the related django docs for more details.